 - tumors in the costosternal joint region

-Women and people over age 40 are most commonly diagnosed with costochondritis.
+Costochondritis occurs more often in women and people over age 40.
 You may also be at a higher risk for this condition if you:

 - participate in high-impact activities

 - have allergies and are frequently exposed to irritants